• Skip to primary navigation

 Wine Canteen

-Ok, yes, you may think of these as water bottles or thermoses, but these canteens are also fabulous for bringing wine along on your travel adventures.
 Want to take a hike, go to the beach, or go on a boat ride with a bottle of wine that will stay chilled and be easy to open?
 Pour it into a Corkcicle Canteen!
-The 25-oz. canteen holds nearly a full bottle of wine, and the 60-oz. canteen is perfect for taking sangria to the beach!

-Books To Give Wine Travelers
+Best Books to Give Wine Travelers

-Lonely Planet Wine Trails
+Giving Lonely Planet Wine Trails to a wine traveler at Christmas

 Books About Wine Tasting